 A root canal infection is treated by removing the infected dental pulp and cleaning out the infected tissues from the cavity.
-A root canal therapy allows you to keep your tooth intact as it removes only a small portion of your tooth's enamel and a central cavity.
+A root canal therapy allows you to keep your tooth intact as it not only removes only a small portion of your tooth's enamel and a central cavity but also prevents the extraction of that tooth.
 During this procedure, we will administer local anesthesia so that you do not feel any pain or discomfort during it.
-The dentist will make a small hole in your tooth using a drill to access the root canal cavity and remove the infected pulp.
-This hole will then be covered using filling material.
+Our dentist in Portland OR will make a small hole in your tooth using a drill to access the root canal cavity and remove the infected pulp.
 Next, we will clean out the infected tissues from the cavity using ultrasonic scaling devices and irrigate it with disinfectants to get rid of bacteria completely.
 After this, we will cover it with filling material and bond it with your natural tooth using adhesives as restoration.

 A tooth treated with a root canal treatment will last for several years without any hassle or discomfort.
 Most individuals who have undergone this procedure claim that their treated teeth are stronger than their untreated ones.

 What Are Its Advantages?